 Do you know you can send and receive emails using your own domain name right from your Gmail account?
 For this, you do not need to subscribe to a plan on G Suite.
 You just need to do some little tweaks on the Gmail account.
 And it is better to do these tweaks instead of paying money for a G Suite subscription.
+Check out this article to create a custom mailbox without a hosting plan.

 - An email account created with your custom domain.
 (Guide below)